ghc-proposals/ghc-proposals/proposals/0216-qualified-do.rst

 Do with builders
 ~~~~~~~~~~~~~~~~

-The initial version of the proposal was inspired by F#'s `computational expressions <https://docs.microsoft.com/en-us/dotnet/fsharp/language-reference/computation-expressions>`_.
+The initial version of the proposal was inspired by F♯'s `computational expressions <https://docs.microsoft.com/en-us/dotnet/fsharp/language-reference/computation-expressions>`_.

 When ``-XQualifiedDo`` is activated, the syntax of the ``do`` notation would change to